LiquidX-Studio/liquidx-studio.github.io/how_we_code.md

 ## Feature Management and Canary releases
 The risk of deploying new feature or code is minimized by using a [canary release](https://martinfowler.com/bliki/CanaryRelease.html) approach
-- Each change is gated by a feature flag and is initially released to a small subset of users [unleash](https://github.com/Unleash/unleash-client-node)
+- Each change is gated by a feature flag and is initially released to a small subset of users using [Unleash](https://getunleash.io)
 - In case of a regression or major issue, the feature is toggled off and the user experience remains intact
 - The feature is made available to everyone once it has been tested in production